 De-risking in 2024 – DB lump sums

-In this article we provide an analysis of a specific de-risking issue for 2024: how higher 2023 interest rates may affect sponsor decisions to de-risk (or not de-risk) defined benefit plan liabilities via a lump sum window in 2024.
 This will be the first of three articles on defined benefit plan finance – our next article will cover Pension Benefit Guaranty Corporation premiums and the standard vs. alternative election, and our final article will discuss funding challenges in the context of rising interest rates.

-Since 2020, however, rates have moved higher, briefly exceeding 6% in late 2023 before ending the year at around 5%, the highest rates seen in more than a decade.
+Since 2020, however, interest rates have moved higher, briefly exceeding 6% in late 2023 before ending the year at around 5%, the highest rates seen in more than a decade.
 The chart below shows the behavior of long-term rates between the end of 2013 and the end of 2023:

 This plays out differently for different DB plan sponsors.
 Plans that include an ongoing lump sum provision (or other accelerated form of payment) must specify a “lookback month” (used to determine the lump sum valuation interest rate) and a “stability period” (to determine the period over which that rate will apply) in their plan documents.